rokobuljan/img.js/README.md

 (Info: Detault background color is `#ddd` and text is translucent white.
 You can only use HEX colors value:)
 **Values:**
 ```
-200x150      // Size. width and height (optional).
-(Using width, height is optional; width value will be used instead)
+200x150      // Size. width and height are optional.
+Height is optional.
 /            // Delimiter (Note: in order to use colors, at least a width must be provided)
 ff0000       // Background color HEX value (6 or 3) (Default: "ddd")
 /            // Delimiter